kunnduu/kunnduu/README.md

-- 👋 Hi, I’m @kunnduu
+- 👋 Hi, I’m @kunnduu Sophmore at VIT Vellore
-- 👀 I’m interested in ...Data science
+- 👀 I’m interested in Data science mainly in exploring data
-- 🌱 I’m currently learning ...Machine learning
+- 🌱 I’m currently learning Statistics and Machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kunnduu/kunnduu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.